 Nurturing new life in the midst of a pandemic

 In the summer of 2020, Lane Jones ‘21 was staying at his family’s vacation home in Florida near the Barrier Island Sanctuary.
-He was struggling to fulfill the internship requirement for his zoo and wildlife biology major when he decided to walk in and ask the Barrier Island Sanctuary if they had openings.
+In an effort to fulfill the internship requirement for his zoo and wildlife biology major, he decided to walk in and ask the Barrier Island Sanctuary if they had openings.
 Made possible by a grant from the Herbert W. Hoover Foundation, he was invited to participate in a five-week internship.

 The Barrier Island Sanctuary in Melbourne Beach is committed to educating tourists and locals with exhibits, hands-on films, and classes.
 Jones answered visitors’ questions while he fed diamondback terrapins, glass lizards, seahorses, turtles, and other creatures.

 “My time at Malone’s zoo helped me to properly care for the animals that were at the Barrier Island Sanctuary,” Jones said.

 Jones educated many visitors about the appropriate viewing practices of wild sea turtles during hatching season.
 A common misconception is that turtles don’t mind red light, but Jones explained that any light or noise can scare, confuse, and disorient the animals.